beejjorgensen/cs344_curriculum/week02/exploration-2.2.md

 The _Limited_ part refers to the fact that the process, even though it has control of the CPU, still doesn't have permission to interface directly with the hardware or other system resources.
-Those still hve to be requested through syscalls.
+Those still have to be requested through syscalls.

 To make this happen, the CPU can be running in _user mode_ (limited), or _kernel mode_ (when running in the OS kernel).